 At sometime in our lives death will touch and affect all of us.
 It will come to a family member or a close friend and cause much pain and grief.
 It will change our lives in many ways.
 In the event that the death takes place at home, the first thing to do is call the family doctor who will issue the relevant medical certificate of cause of death.
 The next person to call is the Funeral Director who will then make arrangements to take the deceased into their care.
-We are very aware of the stress on the family at this time and our services are available 24 hours For more information please call 6297 1052.
+We are very aware of the stress on the family at this time and our services are available 24 hours a day, every day of the year.
+For more information please call 6297 1052.